The Latest

 Keya: A story about leadership

 As a young girl, Keya always grew excited at the close of each day when her father returned from work.
 Her father was a barber and his return from work brought Keya the day's newspaper, already well read by her father's customers.
 Keya would immerse herself in the pages, often reading aloud to her mother.
-She was fascinated my politics, and dreamed of becoming a deputy commissioner in Bangladesh.
+She was fascinated by politics and dreamed of becoming a deputy commissioner in Bangladesh.

 When Keya grew older, her father deemed her reading inappropriate.
 Girls of her age, he told her, should keep their heads down and avoid trouble.
 He stopped bringing the paper home, cutting off Keya from the news and learning she loved.

 Keya was deeply upset.
 Reading the paper was part of her education, allowing her to access a world of possibilities and igniting new interests and ambitions for her future.
 She would not give that up.
-Determined, she began collecting discarded newspapers street vendors who often used the papers to wrap food.
+Determined, she began collecting discarded newspapers from street vendors who often used the papers to wrap food.

 "He couldn’t stop me," she said, recalling her father's decision.
 "I would read them and tell my mother what was going on in the world."